SalvoLunar/maynooth-fc-hugo/site/content/post/making-sense.md

 ## Finding Our Feet

-On the football field, after a tentative start to our competitive campaign, the club began to find its footing and achieve success.
+On the football field, after a tentative start to our competitive campaign, the club began to find its footing and achieving success.

 * Runners up to Edenderry Town '71-72 Counties Cup
 * Runners up to Barrow Rovers '72-73 Counties Cup